Phileosopher/commonplace/mgmt-6_morale_.md

 Informal [mentoring](education.md) is *far* more effective than formalized mentoring to create results.

-- *They* should be coming to *you* with questions, or you're likely lecturing them about something they either already know or don't care about, or they don't feel [safe](safety.md) talking with you.
+- *They* should be coming to *you* with questions, and if not:
+  - You're likely lecturing them about something they either already know or don't care about.
+  - They don't feel [safe](safety.md) talking with you.
 - If you have a tendency to give unsolicited input, encourage them to interrupt you if they don't want to hear it.
 - If people feel valued, they're more likely to share the organization's vision.